DETAILED ACTION

 a control device and a plurality of air discharge devices (controlling unit 70 (Col. 4 lines 22-46, Col. 6 line 49 – Col. 7 line 28) operates a group of controllable blowers 10 including a plurality of blowers 11);

-wherein the control device controls the plurality of air discharge devices to generate an airflow that rotates clockwise or counterclockwise in plan view within a production space surrounded by air discharge ports of the plurality of air discharge devices, and to cause the floating object to float within the production space by the airflow (blowers 11, each having inlets and discharge ports/outlets on respective rear (facing guide blade 22) and front ends (facing guide blade 21) are arranged within the production/flying space 25 within the housing/duct 20 to produce a clockwise or counterclockwise 15 airflow to interact with flying/levitating objects 30 within the production/flying space, Fig. 1-5, Col. 2 line 55 – Col. 10 line 17).
+wherein the control device controls the plurality of air discharge devices to generate an airflow that rotates clockwise or counterclockwise in plan view within a production space surrounded by air discharge ports of the plurality of air discharge devices, and to cause the floating object to float within the production space by the airflow (plurality of blowers 11, each having inlets and discharge ports/outlets on respective rear (facing guide blade 22) and front ends (facing guide blade 21) are arranged within the production/flying space 25 within the housing/duct 20 to produce a clockwise or counterclockwise 15 airflow to interact with flying/levitating objects 30 within the production/flying space, Fig. 1-5, Col. 2 line 55 – Col. 10 line 17); and

-It would have been obvious to one having ordinary skill in the art to have modified the invention of Matsui to have further included a control device to allow the plurality of blowers to be easily controlled and adjusted by the user allowing for the user to automatically control each of the blowers to allow varied airflow and selective operation of the device as is common and known in the art and as an electronic system as shown by Matsui would inherently require a control device (at minimum on/off) to allow to the device to operate and this type of control device is known and common in the art as taught by Ootsuta (Col. 4 lines 22-46, Col. 6 line 49 – Col. 7 line 28).
+It would have been obvious to one having ordinary skill in the art to have modified the invention of Ochi to have further included an object position sensor in the device in order to allow the a user to track and control a position of an item(s) effected by the airflow within the production space and a control device in communication with the position sensor to allow the plurality of blowers to be easily controlled and adjusted during use automatically (as contemplated and desired by Ochi, Col. 4 lines 26-34) or by the user allowing for the device/user to automatically control each of the blowers to allow varied airflow and selective operation of the device based on the object’s positional information provided by the sensor to keep the floating object at or within a desired location or area within the production space (above the floor and below the ceiling) as is common and known in the art and as an electronic system as shown by Ochi would inherently require a control device to achieve the described airflow control within the space as described and this type of control device and sensor means are known and used in the art for adjustably operating a plurality of air discharging devices to control the airflow within a production space is known and common in the art as taught by Ootsuta (Col. 4 lines 22-46, Col. 6 line 49 – Col. 7 line 28).

 In Reference to Claim 3

-Matsui as modified by Ootsuta teaches:
+Ochi as modified by Ootsuta teaches:

+Further, though Ochi doesn’t specifically teach the air inlets being positioned above the production space, Ochi teaches that the air supply devices may be positioned about the production space as desired and one having ordinary skill in the art would find placing an inlet on top of the device would be obvious to collect discharged air escaping the top of the device and further to allow air to be blown in from the top of the production space to prevent the floating object from contact with the ceiling.
+Further, Oosuta teaches this placement of an air intake is known and common in the art as described above.
 Further, the exact placement or location of an air intake port/device is merely a matter of obvious design choice in order to allow the user to provide a desired air flow shape through the production space and Ootsuta teaches this is an obvious modification (Col. 11 lines 26-39), further it has been held that the rearranging parts of an invention involves only routine skill in the art (In re Japikse, 86 USPQ 70).

 In Reference to Claim 5

-Matsui teaches:
+Ochi teaches:

-Matsui does not specifically teach:
+Ochi does not specifically teach:

 Ootsuta teaches: